Swiss Authorised Representative: All you need to Know

 This means that Swiss Manufacturers must appoint a European Authorised Representative to export their devices to Europe.
 At the same time, European Manufacturers must designate a Swiss Authorised Representative

-to export their products to Switzerland, in compliance with the Medical Device Ordinance (MedDo).
+and a Swiss Importer to export their products to Switzerland, in compliance with the Medical Device Ordinance (MedDo).

 - March 31nd, 2022: Non-implantable products class IIb and IIa31.